thomasfinstad/tipsntricks/linux-nvidia-ultrawide-240hz/README.md

 $ nvidia-settings --assign CurrentMetaMode="DPY-1: 3840x1080_240 {ViewPortIn=1920x1080, ViewPortOut=1920x1080+960+0}"
 ```

-### Set 1080p streched
+### Set 1080p stretched

-This will leave black bars at the edge of your screen and strech out the image to make the 16:9 image on ultrawide as streched as 4:3 looked on a normal 16:9 monitor.
+This will leave black bars at the edge of your screen and stretch out the image to make the 16:9 image on ultrawide as stretched as 4:3 looked on a normal 16:9 monitor.

 *Remember to start "game mode" on the monitor, or how you like to configure it, to enable 240hz.*